kraianyn/distress/app/Ideas.md

 ## Do

-Make location links interactive: copying, following.

 Hide impossible course component options (locations and instructors with a course on the chosen date).

 ## Fix

-Deleting an instructor who is the lead instructor of a course does not set the course's lead instructor to null.

 Updating the date of a course with a date before today causes an error, since the initial date of the calendar widget is no longer in the valid range.